BREATHE WEHO TREATMENT SERVICES EARNS JOINT COMMISSION’S “GOLD SEAL OF APPROVAL”

 Breathe delivers world-class clinical care and utilizes outcome-based therapy techniques to aid in eating disorders, weight loss, smoking cessation and all forms of substance use disorder.
 To earn the Joint Commission “Gold Seal,” Breathe underwent a rigorous on-site survey during which experienced and licensed behavioral health care professionals evaluated compliance with certain standards and requirements.
-A trauma-informed, recovery/resilience-oriented philosophy and approach to care, treatment and services was embedded in all the requirements.
+A trauma-informed, recovery/resilience-oriented philosophy and approach to care, treatment, and services were embedded in all the requirements.

 The Joint Commission’s behavioral health care standards are developed in consultation with the best healthcare experts and providers and quality improvement measurements.
 The standards are shaped by scientific literature and expert consensus to help organizations measure, assess and improve performance and outcomes.